fuchsianet/fuchsia/README.md

 state of the network.
 To do so:

 ```
-$ aerum console
+$ fuchsia console
 ```

 This command will:

- * Start aerum in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
+ * Start fuchsia in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
- * Start up aerum's built-in interactive [JavaScript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as aerum's own [management APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs).
+ * Start up fuchsia's built-in interactive [JavaScript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as fuchsia's own [management APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs).
-   This too is optional and if you leave it out you can always attach to an already running aerum instance with `aerum attach`.
+   This too is optional and if you leave it out you can always attach to an already running fuchsia instance with `fuchsia attach`.

 ### Full node on the Ethereum test network